Optable/optable-ios-sdk/releasing.md

 ## Merge release preparation PR

-Ensure all release preparation changes have been committed and pushed to the release preparation branch and that the draft PR passes all required checks, including the automated [CircleCI](https://app.circleci.com/pipelines/github/Optable/optable-ios-sdk) builds.
+Ensure all release preparation changes have been committed and pushed to the release preparation branch and that the draft PR passes all required checks, including the automated [Github Actions](https://github.com/Optable/optable-ios-sdk/actions) builds.

 Once the PR is ready, squash and merge it into `master` and delete the release preparation branch.

 ## Create the release

-Ensure that the latest merged changes successfully pass all automated [CircleCI](https://app.circleci.com/pipelines/github/Optable/optable-ios-sdk) builds in `master`.
+Ensure that the latest merged changes successfully pass all automated [Github Actions](https://github.com/Optable/optable-ios-sdk/actions) builds in `master`.

 Draft a new release in the [GitHub Releases page](https://github.com/Optable/optable-ios-sdk/releases), specifying a new tag for creation with the tag name equal to the version of the release (example: 0.10.0).
 The release title should also be set to the release version number, and the description should include a list of important changes since the previous release.
 Publish the release.

-Ensure that the [CircleCI](https://app.circleci.com/pipelines/github/Optable/optable-ios-sdk) release-builds which will run automatically when the release tag is published complete successfully.
+Ensure that the [Github Actions](https://github.com/Optable/optable-ios-sdk/actions) release-builds which will run automatically when the release tag is published complete successfully.

 ## Publish latest spec to CocoaPods trunk